Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Cohomology

-Next, we will calculate the cohomology of cocompact Fuchsian groups.
+We will calculate the cohomology of cocompact Fuchsian groups.
 We note that the proof here is new, except for we calculate the abelianization using Smith normal form in the same way as Majumdar \cite{Majumdar1970}.

-\begin{proof}[Proof of Theorem~\ref{thm.main}\ref{thm.main.1}] We will use Theorem~\ref{Thm.SpecSeq} and then apply the universal coefficient theorem.
-In this case $X=\HH^2$ endowed with the induced cell structure from the Wilkie-Macbeath polygon.
+\begin{proof}[of Theorem~\ref{theorem.main}\ref{theorem.main.1}] We will use Theorem~\ref{theorem.SpecSeq}.
+In this case $X=\RH^2$ endowed with the induced cell structure from the Wilkie-Macbeath polygon.
 To set up the spectral sequence we observe for each $m_j$ there is a $\Gamma$-orbit of $0$-cells, where each cell has stabiliser $\ZZ_{m_j}$.
-Now, by Theorem~\ref{Thm.SpecSeq} the $E^1$-page of the spectral sequence has the form given by Figure~\ref{Fig.ss.Fuchsian1}.
+Now, by Theorem~\ref{theorem.SpecSeq} the $E^1$-page of the spectral sequence has the form given by Figure~\ref{Fig.ss.Fuchsian1}.

+The only non-trivial differentials are along the bottom row.
+Slightly abusing notation we fix a basis for the chain groups by labelling the chains by the equivariant cells which afford them.
+Thus, we have a sequence